-The essential feature of Rumination Disorder is the repeated regurgitation and rechewing of food that develops in an infant or child after a period of normal functioning and lasts for at least 1 month.
+The essential feature of rumination disorder is the repeated regurgitation and rechewing of food that develops in an infant or child after a period of normal functioning.
 Partially digested food is brought up into the mouth without apparent nausea, retching, disgust, or associated gastrointestinal disorder.
-The food is then either ejected from the mouth or, more frequently, chewed and reswallowed.
+The food is then either ejected from the mouth or, more frequently, chewed again and re-swallowed.

-Rumination disorder is most commonly observed in infants but may be seen in older individuals, particularly those who also have Mental Retardation.
+Rumination disorder is most commonly observed in infants but may be seen in older individuals, particularly those who also have an intellectual disability.
 Infants with the disorder display a characteristic position of straining and arching the back with the head held back, make sucking movements with their tongues, and give the impression of gaining satisfaction from the activity.

-- Repeated regurgitation and rechewing of food for a period of at least 1 month following a period of normal functioning.
+- The individual will repeatedly regurgitate and rechew food for a period of at least 1 month following a period of normal functioning.

 - The behavior is not due to an associated gastrointestinal or other general medical condition (e.g., esophageal reflux).